FEND16/git-assigment-fend16/yoko_andrae/yoko_andrae_busfare.md

     move to charging stage

         //Charging start - starting from 500 bills
-        IF Bus fare is more than or equal to 500 Charge 500 as many times as possible Subtract amount for this stage from balance Add the number of Transactions for this stage
+        IF Bus fare is more than or equal to 500 THEN Charge 500 as many times as possible Subtract amount for this stage from balance Add the number of Transactions for this stage